Updated Jan 11, 2020

-For a while I have been thinking of an interactive process to learn and improve skills in git and Github, without contributing to someone else's repository.
+For a while I have been thinking of an interactive process to learn and improve skills in git and Github.

 Two Github Accounts

 For this setup I have two computers in the same network.

 - I use it as a server to approve requests and update the website.